 A combined interest in LGBTQ studies, comparative literature, film studies, and Eastern European culture is at the center of Alexandar Mihailovic’s writing and teaching.
 Among other subjects, he writes and teaches about artificial intelligence in literature and popular culture, postcolonial women writers and filmmakers, and Russian Jewish literature.

 Mihailovic has written about a range of subjects, including theology and literary theory, nineteenth- and twentieth century Russian and Ukrainian literature, the criminal subculture in Russia, cultural relations during the Cold War, popular music, African-American studies, art history, music, and cinema studies.
 In his recent publications, he examines the global rise of the populist right-wing movements and the current struggle for LGBTQ rights in Russia.
 He has also translated Russian literature and literary criticism.
 Mihailovic received his B.A. from Columbia, and his M.A. and Ph.D. degrees from Yale.

 His books include Corporeal Words: Mikhail Bakhtin’s Theology of Discourse (Northwestern University Press), the edited volume Tchaikovsky and His Contemporaries: A Centenary Symposium (Greenwood Press) and The Mitki and Art of Postmodern Protest in Russia (University of Wisconsin Press, 2018).
 Together with Helga Druxes and Karolin Machtans, he has also recently edited the collection Navid Kermani: Contemporary German Writers (Oxford, UK: Peter Lang Oxford), about the Iranian-German fiction writer and respected scholar of Islam who has positioned himself as a forthright critic of xenophobia and the resurgent far right within Germany.
 He is currently at work on a book about the confluence of American and Russian far-right groups and movements.

 Mihailovic has taught at Williams College, Columbia, and Brown.
 He has received fellowships from the National Council for Eurasian and East European Research and the Oakley Center for Humanities and Social Sciences at Williams College.
-Mihailovic has been a recurring visiting faculty member at Bennington since Spring 2012, and returns for Spring 2019.
+Mihailovic has been a recurring visiting faculty member at Bennington since Spring 2012, he returns for Fall 2019.